GIVING Magazine

 Whether you’re offering a small tip or a big idea, your contribution could help a fellow fundraiser succeed.
 Join the conversation—share your insights today!

-Free one-year subscription for authors who contribute an original article that is selected for publication in Giving Today & Tomorrow.
+Free one-year digital subscription for authors who contribute an original article that is selected for publication in GIVING magazine.

 2025 March Giving Today & Tomorrow - Emily Wills Cover